MirandaLv/Marsh_Mapping/README.md

 ## Imagery Preprocessing

-**Sentinel MSI imagery preprocessing from raw:**
+### **Sentinel MSI imagery preprocessing from raw:**
 1. Converting the raw .jp2 imagery band to .tif
 2. Reprojecting individual sentinel band (.tif) to WGS-84, and resampling all bands into standarded 10m resolution.
 3. Imagery mosaic if multiple tiles are downloaded.
 4. Merging the 10-m bands into a multispectral imagery.
-5. Creating imagery patches and saved into 'dataset/sentinel_year/patches' for imagery inferencing.
+5. Creating 128 * 128 multispectral imagery patches and saved into 'dataset/sentinel_year/patches' for imagery inferencing.

+**Step to run the code for Sentinel data preprocessing:**

+- Open the 'preprocessing_sentinel.py' script and update the year and AOI variables.
+Set the year to match the dataset you want to process, and assign a meaningful location name to the AOI variable.
+- Run imagery preprocessing for sentinel data, run:

+    python processing/preprocessing_sentinel.py

+### **NAIP imagery preprocessing from raw:**
+1. The NAIP imagery usually is downloaded as .tif file, so there is not much preprocessing needed.
+2. Creating 256 * 256 dimension patches for prediction.

+**Step to run the code for NAIP data preprocessing:**

+- Open the 'preprocessing_sentinel.py' script and update the year and AOI variables.
+Set the year to match the dataset you want to process, and assign a meaningful location name to the AOI variable.
+- Run imagery preprocessing for sentinel data, run:

+    python processing/preprocessing_sentinel.py

 ## Model Inference